DMVis/DMVis/documentation/visualisations/ParallelCoordinates.md

 ![Parallelcoordinates selecting](../media/parallelcoordinates-selecting.png ':size=500')

 How over any line in parallelcoordinates to highlight its corresponding datapoint.
-You can also click on a line for the same effect, but now your selection stays until you press `escape`
+You can also click on a line for the same effect, but now your selection stays until you press `escape`.

 ### Switching attributes